drmowinckels/drmowinckels.github.io/content/blog/2023/11-03-reorganising-hugo-content-and-aliasing/index.md

   - bash
 image: image.png
 citation: true
+summary:  Hugo Aliasing is a stickler for good organisation of content .
+Reorganising Hugo Content and Aliasing has a nice way of dealing with that, which they call [gohugoioio] Reorganisation concept is that people should redirect to the specific page that they should be using .
 ---

 I'm working on a little website revamp, and on that occasion I have been thinking through some reorganisation of the file content of my website.